run-llama/llama_index/docs/guides/tutorials/sql_guide.md

 )
 response = query_engine.query(query_str)
 ```
+This query engine should used in any case where you can specify the tables you want
+to query over beforehand, or the total size of all the table schema plus the rest of
+the prompt fits your context window.

 ## Building our Table Index
-If we don't know ahead of time which table we would like to use, we would like
+If we don't know ahead of time which table we would like to use, and the total size of
+the table schema overflows your context window size, we should store the table schema
-to store the table schema in an index so that during query time
-we can retrieve the right schema.
+in an index so that during query time we can retrieve the right schema.

 The way we can do this is using the SQLTableNodeMapping object, which takes in a
 SQLDatabase and produces a Node object for each SQLTableSchema object passed